Start Your Own Union

 to post minutes of any meetings and dates of the next; somewhere

-to post accounts, an online polling service for votes.
-Somewhere
+to post accounts, and a free online polling service for votes.

-to list who has legal insurance and who doesn't and so can't
+Somewhere to list who has legal insurance and fax-copies of the

-vote.
-This kind of service is available from Yahoo Groups, while
+contracts.
+This kind of service is available from Yahoo Groups,

-Google's hosted software allows collaboration on letters, so
+while Google's hosted software allows collaboration on letters,

 and sending.
 If the software doesn't allow one voter per email